InspiryThemes/realhomes-docs/docs/property-settings.md

 ## Basic

 There are multiple options for **Property Detail Page** in this section.
-To modify them go to **Dashboard → Real Homes → Customize Settings → Property Detail Page → Basics**.
+To modify them go to **Dashboard → RealHomes → Customize Settings → Property Detail Page → Basics**.

 ### **Page Template Override**

-You can over the default property detail page in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Basics**.
+You can over the default property detail page in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Basics**.

 ![Basic Settings of Property Detail Page](images/single-property-page/property-page-template-override.png)